benzman81/homebridge-http-webhooks/README.md

                     "id": "pushbutton1",
                     "name": "Push button name 1",
                     "push_url": "your url to be called on push" // (optional) }
+                ],
+                "lights": [
+                    {
+                    "id": "light1",
+                    "name": "Light name 1",
+                    "on_url": "your url to switch the light on", // (optional) "off_url": "your url to switch the light off" // (optional) }
                 ]
             }